JRGPower/aire-logic-medi-score/README.md

 This is the project I have completed for the AireLogi - Medi Score Calculation tech test.

-The main function is to calculate Medi-Scores in accordance with the data provided in the Application requirements.
-In order to demonstrate this functionality I have written a simple app that displays observation data to a browser.
+The main function is to calculate Medi-Scores in accordance with the data provided in the tech test requirements.
+In order to demonstrate this functionality I have written a simple app that displays patient observation data and medi-scores in a browser.

 The concept of this app is a simulation of an interface that could be on a hospital ward or other care facility to enable the recording, retrieval and trending of observation data, with the aid of the Medi Score as a summary score for the patients in care.

-The app is written in Javascript, using Node js, express, and ejs to serve HTML pages.
-The data is stored and retrieved using mongoDB with mongoose
+The app is written in Javascript, using Node js, express, ejs to serve HTML pages, jest for unit tests.
+The data is stored and retrieved using mongoDB with mongoose.

 ## Requirements

-The app will run locally with docker compose and node.
-Versions used are listed, older versions might not work?
+The app will run locally in containers with docker compose and node for js scripts.

 - [Docker](https://www.docker.com/get-started)
 - [Docker Compose](https://docs.docker.com/compose/install/)